Product Liability Insurance: Cost & Coverage

 Some providers offer vendor coverage as an insurance endorsement to the manufacturer’s or distributor’s policy because anyone involved in the manufacturing and distribution process can be held liable for product claims.
 This endorsement extends coverage down the supply chain to retail sellers.

 A retailer who wants to take advantage of this rider should request a certificate of insurance (COI) as proof that the other business owner has product liability insurance—and note that not all carriers offer a vendor coverage rider.
-It is important to remember that because this endorsement creates additional insureds, claims by any of them are included in the aggregate limit of the policy.
+It is important to remember that because this endorsement creates additional insureds, claims by any of them are included in the policy’s aggregate limit.

 Frequently Asked Questions (FAQs)

-No, they are not.
+No, it is not.
 Product liability insurance covers claims that your product caused harm or injury—and the coverage is limited to that type of specific claim.
-Meanwhile, recall insurance is a separate coverage that will help with the costs associated with recalling a product.
+Meanwhile, recall insurance is a separate coverage that will help with the costs of recalling a product.

-The cost varies greatly depending on the risk of your business.
-For example, a policy for a hobby store can cost anywhere from $700 to $2,000 annually.
-Meanwhile, a grocery store’s policy can run from $1,500 to $4,000 annually.
+The cost varies greatly depending on your business’ risk.
+For example, a policy for a small boutique can cost anywhere from $300 to $2,000 annually.
+Meanwhile, a food vendor liability policy can run from $700 to $1,800 annually.

 Bottom Line